Dev-Zhao/ProfStef-README/README.md

 ```
 ---
 ### Printing (3/29)
-"Now you're a Do it master!
+Now you're a Do it master!
 Let's talk about printing.
 It's a Do it which prints the result next to the expression you've selected.
-For example, select the text below, open the menu and click on 'Print it':"
+For example, select the text below, open the menu and click on 'Print it':

 ```smalltalk
 1 + 2.
 "Output: 3"
 ```

-"You've seen the keyboard keys next to the 'Print it'?
+You've seen the keyboard keys next to the 'Print it'?
 It indicates the Ctrl- (or Cmd-) shortcut to execute this command.

-Try 'Ctrl + P' (or 'Cmd + P') on the following expressions:"
+Try 'Ctrl + P' (or 'Cmd + P') on the following expressions:

 ```smalltalk
 Date today.
 "Output: 23 January 2022"